-As the Founding Director of Louisville Mindfulness Center, mindfulness is a big part of my practice with clients.
+As the Founding Director of The Mindfulness Center, mindfulness is a big part of my practice with clients.
 I have found this approach calming and centering for clients who feel “scattered” or “overthink” things.
-This is a simple and straightforward approach that does wonders for adults dealing with anger, depression, anxiety, and relationship issues.
+I have developed a simple and straightforward approach that does wonders for adults dealing with irritability, anger, depression, anxiety, and relationship issues.
 It gives you tools for your toolbox so you are prepared to handle challenging situations as they arise.

-The last few years I’ve spent studying and learning Ericksonian Hypnosis with Dr. John Lentz at The Milton H. Erickson Institute of Jeffersonville and I am a member of the American Society of Clinical Hypnosis.
-Ericksonian Hypnosis is a subtle art of healing to help empower the client to heal her/himself.
+As a member of the American Society of Clinical Hypnosis, I use indirect hypnosis in sessions with clients to allow their conscious thinking to relax just enough for the subconscious to be empowered to best care for and heal the client.
+I see hypnosis as the subtle art of healing to help empower the client to heal her/himself.
 Through the words and phrases intentionally used in therapy, it helps the client become unstuck or remove blocks and barriers they are wanting to release in order to move forward in their life.
-Ericksonian Hypnosis can also be done more directly through guided meditations that allow the conscious brain to relax and allow the client’s subconscious brain to identify what is best for the client.
+Ericksonian Hypnosis can also be done more directly through deep relaxation and guided meditations that allow the conscious brain to relax and allow the client’s subconscious brain to identify what is best for the client.
 The therapist is just a facilitator in the client’s own healing.
-In my practice, I listen to what my clients are saying they are wanting and needing and doing my best to help them achieve those goals.
 To find out more about Ericksonian Hypnosis, click HERE!

 I am also trained in Usui and Karuna Reiki and am a Reiki Master.
-Like Ericksonian Hypnosis, Reiki is another intentional healing practice that facilitates healing and empowerment for the client on a energetic level – emotionally, physically, mentally and spiritually.
-Reiki is a wildely accepted Japanese-based technique for stress reduction and relaxation promoting energy healing at a quantum level.
-Reiki is used in health care settings such as John Hopkins and Harvard, as well as Norton Healthcare and University of Louisville Cancer Center.
-While Reiki is often thought of as a hands-on healing approach, I use it a bit differently.
+Like Ericksonian Hypnosis, Reiki is another intentional healing practice that facilitates healing and empowerment for the client on an energetic level.
+Reiki is a widely accepted Japanese-based technique for stress reduction and relaxation promoting energy healing at a quantum level.
+Reiki is used in healthcare settings such as John Hopkins and Harvard.
+While Reiki is often thought of as a hands-on healing approach, I use energy healing through words and presence.
 To find out more about Reiki, click HERE!

-In 2022 I launched The Mindfulness Center, a groundbreaking digital space designed to promote my unique mindfulness approach globally.
-The Mindfulness Center was developed to offer one-of-a-kind tools that transcend the “therapy” room, making mindfulness and living an optimal life more accessible to more people around the world.
-The Mindfulness Center is designed to co-exist with the Louisville Mindfulness Center, each collaborating and amplifying the organization’s collective mission.
+In 2022 I launched The Mindfulness Classes, a digital space designed to promote my unique mindfulness approach globally.
+The Mindfulness Classes were developed to offer one-of-a-kind tools that transcend the “therapy” room, making mindfulness and living an optimal life more accessible to all people.
+The Mindfulness Classes is designed to co-exist with The Mindfulness Center, each collaborating and amplifying the organization’s collective mission: to help you find peace and joy in your life and relationships.

 In my 20+ years of experience as a mental health expert, often working with driven, high-achieving, successful entrepreneurs, athletes, and executives, I heard many clients report feelings of being stuck in a hamster wheel, of going, going, going, with no real purpose or direction.
 Listening and responding to these complaints, I began to develop these simple, easy-to-use, practical tools to help clients simplify, clarify, and focus their lives.
-These tools, called Mindfulness Mindset™ and Awaken the Autopilot™, are more than a way of doing–they are a way of being.
-They help you look at life in new ways, forever reframing your approach to reality.
+Some of these tools are featured in my book, RESET: Six Powerful Exercises to Refocus Your Attention on What Works for You and Let Go of What Doesn’t.
+These are the exercises I use at my annual Napa Valley RESET Retreat too!

-We’re all busy, and it’s easy to put self-care and self-optimization on the back-burner.
-That’s why I and The Mindfulness Center are excited to announce the development of two new short, straightforward, life-changing online courses, “The Art of Saying No,” and “Dealing With Difficult People.”
-These courses are self-paced, designed to be taken anywhere in the world, on your own time.
-Visit https://www.mindfulness-center.com to learn more.
+We’re all busy, and it’s easy to put self-care and self-optimization on the back burner.
+That’s why I and The Mindfulness Classes are excited to announce the development of two new short, straightforward, life-changing online courses, “The Art of Saying No,” and “Dealing With Difficult People.”
+These courses are self-paced and designed to help you see these topics from new perspectives.

 I also have some cool PRESS you can check out: HERE!